 What is Pediatric Dentistry?

-Pediatric Dentistry is concerned with the dental care and treatment of children and adolescence.
-Pediatric dentists deal with the oral health of children from infancy through the teen years.
-They have the experience, qualifications, and patience to care for children’s teeth, gums, and mouth throughout the various stages of childhood.
+Pediatric Dentistry is dental care and treatment of children and adolescence.
+Pediatric dentists have the education, experience, qualifications, and patience to care for children’s oral health throughout the many stages of a child's life.

 Pediatric Dentists go through 4 years of dental school, and an additional 2 years of residency training for infants, children, teens, and children with special needs.
 According to the American Academy of Pediatric Dentistry, more than 50% of children will be affected by tooth decay before the age of five.
 It is therefore important to have your children visit the dentist for regular 6 month check ups to make sure they are not suffering from periodontal disease or tooth decay.